Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Ben Still, Chief Executive (West Yorkshire Combined Authority) - 0:19:44

 and the Co -Chair of the Board.
-Just a couple of additional points that aren't in the paper
+Just a couple of additional points that aren't in the paperwhich might help us, I think.
+So the first is the strategic level.
+We're coming into

 an interesting period for the NHS and there's loads of opportunity in that.